 How La Partage and En Prison Rules Benefit Roulette Players

-Roulette enjoys enduring popularity among casino players, largely thanks to its straightforward rules and rich assortment of betting options.
-Many unconventional variations of this casino staple have emerged over the years but traditional single-zero versions like French and European Roulette remain the ultimate player favorites.
+Roulette enjoys enduring popularity among casino players, largely thanks to its straightforward rules and a wide variety of betting options.
+Many unconventional variations of this casino staple have emerged over the years, but traditional single-zero versions like French and European Roulette remain players’ favorites.

-This partiality comes as no surprise since players face better odds and lower house edges at single-zero tables compared to double-zero games where the casino holds twice as big advantage.
+This preference is no surprise, since players enjoy better odds and lower house edges at single-zero tables compared with double-zero games, where the casino holds twice as large an advantage.

-But it gets better as some single-zero variations offer two unique rules, La Partage and En Prison, that cut the house advantage in half, further improving players’ winning chances with specific bets.
-Continue reading to learn more about these favorable rules and find out how they benefit roulette players.
+But it gets even better, as some single-zero variations offer two unique rules, La Partage and En Prison, that cut the house advantage in half and further improve players’ chances with specific bets.
+Continue reading to learn more about these favorable rules and how they benefit roulette fans.

 Bets Covered by La Partage and En Prison

-Impossibly High Wagering RequirementsBefore we proceed any further, we would like to point out that the two rules in question apply to certain outside bets only.
+Impossibly High Wagering RequirementsBefore we proceed any further, we would like to point out that the two rules in question apply only to certain outside bets.
 La Partage and En Prison cover even-money wagers that pay at odds of 1 to 1 and lose to the green zero, which gives the house its edge in roulette.

-While dozens and columns also belong to the category of outside bets, they are beyond the scope of the two favorable rules.
-Players can take advantage of the latter when betting on:
+While dozens and columns also belong to the category of outside bets, they are beyond the scope of these favorable rules.
+Players can take advantage of them when betting on:

 1Red or Black Bet

-Red or Black – the bet includes either 18 red numbers or 18 black numbers and loses when the ball lands on the green zero.
+Red or Black: The bet covers either 18 red numbers or 18 black numbers, and it loses when the ball lands on the green zero.

 2Even or Odd Bet

-Even or Odd – the player bets either on numbers completely divisible by two or on numbers that are not divisible by two.
-The zero is neither odd nor even in roulette.
+Even or Odd: The player wagers on numbers that are either divisible by two or not divisible by two.
+Zero is neither odd nor even in roulette.

 3Low or High Bet

-Low or High – the wager covers either all low numbers (1 through 18) or all high numbers (19 through 36).
+Low or High: The wager covers all low numbers (1 through 18) or all high numbers (19 through 36).

 How the La Partage Rule Works

-Impossibly High Wagering RequirementsWhen available, La Partage takes effect when you bet on even-money selections and the ball settles in the zero pocket.
-Rather than losing your entire wager as you normally would, the dealer will collect only half of the bet and give you back the other half.
+Impossibly High Wagering RequirementsWhen available, La Partage takes effect when you bet on even-money selections and the ball lands in the zero pocket.
+Instead of losing your entire wager as you normally would, the dealer collects only half of the bet and returns the other half.

-The La Partage rule essentially cuts down your losses on even-money wagers to 50% when the zero lands.
-Here is an illustrative example to show you how this works.
+The La Partage rule essentially cuts your losses on even-money wagers to 50% when the zero appears.
+Here is an example that shows how this works.

 Example with the La Partage Rule